-Braised Veal Chops with rosemary, ginger, soy sauce and Shaoxing wine is so tender and naturally delicious.
+Braised Veal Chops with rosemary, ginger, soy sauce, and Shaoxing wine are so tender and naturally delicious.
 Perfect to pair with freshly cooked rice + blanched vegetable, or bread + salad for a yummy & healthy weeknight dinner.

 Veal Fun Facts